-By and large, much of this deficit is related to the empirical basis of our understanding of when people can be trusted in a given situation is weak and limited.
-As a result, risk-averse policy makers resort to monitoring and coercive measures, simply because it is very challenging and complicated to identify in advance, the proportion of people in the population who will engage in more voluntary forms of cooperation in a given situation.
-The current COVID-19 pandemic crisis led some countries to resort to sanctions and fear-based rhetoric to gain public cooperation, and offers an excellent example of how the more coercive process occurs.
-These coercive measures were employed despite the overwhelming and recognized evidence of the short-term and long-term advantages of softer, less coercive regulatory measures, which have been shown to motivate people to engage in better quality compliance even in areas and contexts in which monitoring is impossible.
-However, despite these advantages, because of the constant risk and lack of knowledge of what exactly is known with regards to the likelihood of cooperation in many contexts, regulators resort to traditional approaches, happens in more contexts than assumed before.
+By and large, much of this deficit is a function of the relatively weak and limited empirical basis of our understanding of when people can be trusted in a given situation.
+As a result, risk-averse policy makers resort to monitoring and coercive measures, simply because it is very challenging and complicated to identify in advance the proportion of the public who will engage in more voluntary forms of cooperation in a given situation.
+The recent COVID-19 pandemic crisis led some countries to resort to sanctions and fear-based rhetoric to ensure public cooperation, and offers an excellent example of the mechanisms and effects of the more coercive process.
+These coercive measures were employed despite the overwhelming and recognized evidence of the short-term and long-term advantages of more lenient, less coercive regulatory measures.
+These have been shown to motivate people to engage in better quality compliance even in areas and contexts in which monitoring is impossible.
+However, despite these clear advantages of relying on voluntary compliance, regulators resort to traditional approaches in more contexts than previously assumed because of what they perceive as the constant risk and lack of precise knowledge regarding the likelihood of cooperation.

-Better insights into the likelihood and quality of voluntary compliance can help advance the theoretical understanding of the nature of the interaction between democratic governments their residents, as well as improve policy making in cases where the quality of voluntary cooperation is superior to coerced compliance or when the means policy makers could employ to coerce cooperation are limited, disruptive or too costly.
+Deeper insights into the likelihood and quality of voluntary compliance can help advance the theoretical understanding of the nature of the interaction between democratic governments and their residents.
+This can also improve policy making in cases where the voluntary cooperation produces better results than coerced compliance or when the means policy makers could employ to coerce cooperation are limited, disruptive, or too costly.
 Much of the discussion in this book will demonstrate the extent to which voluntary cooperation could and should be sought and the optimal ways to achieve it.
-The different costs of voluntary compliance in aspects such as equality, communication, uncertainty, and increased risk to the public will be explored in this book.
-Additionally, the benefits of voluntary compliance in terms of its effect on autonomy, resilience, quality of compliance, and enhanced trust relationships will also be discussed.
+The different costs of voluntary compliance in terms of equality, communication, uncertainty, and increased risk to the public will also be explored here.
+Additionally, the benefits of voluntary compliance in terms of its effect on autonomy, resilience, quality of compliance, and enhanced trust relationships will be discussed.

-The voluntary compliance paradigm developed here will enable researchers and policy makers to make more informed decisions about when, how and to what extent states could resort to less coercive measures when trying to change the short term and long terms behavior of the public.
-Since part of the focus associated with voluntary compliance is related to intrinsic motivation, where people truly believe in the purpose of the relevant law or regulation, we will need to examine if states are even allowed to engage in practices which might shift people intrinsic motivation in the “desirable” direction.
-The behavioral analysis on when states can trust members of the public will be accompanied by a normative discussion on when and to what extent, states should do so, given the potential broader effect of such an approach on the public and other players.
-Clearly, to evaluate these effects, knowledge on who will cooperate voluntarily and to what extent will be needed.
+The voluntary compliance paradigm developed here will enable researchers and policy makers to make more informed decisions about when, how, and to what extent states could resort to less coercive measures when trying to change the short-term and long-terms behavior of the public.
+Since part of the discussion of voluntary compliance is related to intrinsic motivation, where people believe in the purpose of the relevant law or regulation, we must examine if states are even allowed to engage in practices that could potentially shift people’s intrinsic motivation in the “desirable” direction.
+The behavioral analysis of when states can trust members of the public will be accompanied by a normative discussion on when, and to what extent, states should do so, given the potential broader effects of such an approach on the public and other players.
+Clearly, to evaluate these effects, it is important to identify who will cooperate voluntarily, and to what extent.